-Amended and Restated License Agreement with The Trustees of the University of Pennsylvania
+Amended and Restated License Agreement with the Trustees of the University of Pennsylvania and the Children's Hospital of Philadelphia

-In July 2019, we entered into the License Agreement with Penn and the Children's Hospital of Philadelphia, or CHOP, which we collectively refer to as the Institutions, pursuant to which we obtained (a) a non-exclusive, non-sublicensable, worldwide research license to make, have made and use products in two subfields of use, (b) effective as of October 2018, an exclusive, worldwide, royalty-bearing license, with the right to sublicense, under certain of the Institutions' intellectual property to make, use, sell, offer for sale and import products in the same two subfields of use, and (c) effective as of October 2018, a non-exclusive, worldwide, royalty-bearing license, with limited rights to sublicense, under certain of Penn's know-how to make, have made, use, sell, offer for sale, import and have imported products in the same two subfields of use.
+In July 2019, we entered into an amended and restated license agreement, or the License Agreement, with Penn and the Children's Hospital of Philadelphia, or CHOP, collectively, the Institutions, pursuant to which we obtained (a) a non-exclusive, non-sublicensable, worldwide research license to make, have made and use products in two subfields of use, (b) effective as of October 2018, an exclusive, worldwide, royalty-bearing license, with the right to sublicense, under certain patent rights of the Institutions to make, use, sell, offer for sale and import products in the same two subfields of use, and (c) effective as of October 2018, a non-exclusive, worldwide, royalty-bearing license, with limited rights to sublicense, under certain of Penn's know-how, which know-how satisfies certain criteria and is listed on a mutually agreed to schedule, to make, have made, use, sell, offer for sale, import and have imported products in the same two subfields of use.
 Our rights are subject to the rights of the U.S. government and certain rights retained by the Institutions.

 Unless earlier terminated, the License Agreement will expire with respect to a product upon the later of (a) the expiration of the last to expire patent or patent application covering such product or (b) 10 years after the first commercial sale of such product.
-We may terminate the License Agreement in its entirety or on a subfield-by-subfield basis at any time for convenience upon a certain number of days' written notice.
+We may terminate the License Agreement in its entirety or on a subfield-by-subfield basis at any time for convenience upon a certain number of days' prior written notice.
 Penn may terminate the License Agreement in its entirety or on a subfield-by-subfield basis for our uncured material breach, including for our failure to meet certain diligence obligations and milestone events.
 We, however, may extend the achievement date of any milestone event for an additional period of time by making a payment in a certain amount, subject to certain limitations in the number of times each event may be extended.